 - Overreliance on PR Mentions with No Traffic Value

-Getting your brand name mentioned in press releases or media without targeted traffic does not help.
-High-authority backlinks should also drive relevant visitors, not just improve scores.
+Getting your brand’s name featured in press releases or media without targeted traffic is ineffective.
+Backlinks with high authority should drive relevant visitors as well as improve scores.

 Google’s algorithms have evolved to detect low-effort link building.
-For SaaS Link Building to work in 2026, focus on meaningful, relevant, and purposeful links rather than chasing volume or shortcuts.
+For SaaS Link Building to be effective in 2027, prioritize meaningful, relevant, and purposeful links over volume or shortcuts.

 How Much Should B2B SaaS Companies Spend on Link Building?